Troop Camping

 Bunk beds

 Camp will provide all meals and snacks for Troop Camping.
 Camp staff will cook meals in the lodge kitchen, and troops will eat either indoors or outdoors.
-If troops would like the option of doing one cookout, they can select this during registration.
+Troops will be participating in a cook-out dinner.
 Camp will provide the food and supplies for the cookout, along with camp staff to assist.

 Participants will be asked about special dietary needs so that all Girl Scouts and adults have alternative options.
 Troops may bring their own snacks but need to keep them in their cars or in the camp kitchen and not in living areas.

 Camp staff and troop leaders will work together to provide a fun, engaging, and relevant outdoor experience for the Girl Scouts.
-Camp staff will provide three blocks of program time in addition to an evening activity each night.
-The remainder of the schedule is up to Troop Leaders to fill with troop-led activities.
+Camp staff will provide program time in addition to an evening activity each night.
 Program areas at camp are not available for troops to lead their own programming.

 View a sample Troop Camping schedule (PDF) for an example of what your schedule might look like.